ministryofjustice/laa-assess-non-standard-magistrate-fee/README.md

 Add it to your.env.development.local under GOVUK_NOTIFY_API_KEY

 To use the location service you will need an Ordnance Survey API key.
 You can generate a test key at https://osdatahub.os.uk/projects.
 Create and account, create a test project, add the OS Names API to that project, then move its key to OS_API_KEY in .env.development.local

+**10. Helm Template**

+### Security Context
+We have a default [k8s security context ](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.30/#securitycontext-v1-core) defined in our _helpers.tpl template file.
+It sets the following:

+- runAsNonRoot - Indicates that the container must run as a non-root user.
+If true, the Kubelet will validate the image at runtime to ensure that it does not run as UID 0 (root) and fail to start the container if it does.
+Currently defaults to true, this reduces attack surface
+- allowPrivilegeEscalation - AllowPrivilegeEscalation controls whether a process can gain more privileges than its parent process.
+Currently defaults to false, this limits the level of access for bad actors/destructive processes
+- seccompProfile.type - The Secure Computing Mode (Linux kernel feature that limits syscalls that processes can run) options to use by this container.
+Currenly defaults to RuntimeDefault which is the [widely accepted default profile](https://docs.docker.com/engine/security/seccomp/#significant-syscalls-blocked-by-the-default-profile)
+- capabilities - The POSIX capabilities to add/drop when running containers.
+Currently defaults to drop["ALL"] which means all of these capabilities will be dropped - since this doesn't cause any issues, it's best to keep as is for security reasons until there's a need for change